droideck/Curse-of-Strahd-Reloaded-PF2e/Act II - The Shadowed Town/Arc I - The Walls of Krezk.md

 <p>An enormous bird crafted of burlap, wood, and animal skins sits atop the thickest branch, its gourd-shaped head peering at you with coal-black eyes.
 With a low, grating shriek, it spreads its wings and takes to the air, the mists swirling about its creaking wings as it heads to the south.</p>
 </div>

-The bird is a **greater strix**, and is leaving to alert Baba Lysaga that outsiders are approaching the swamp.
+The bird is a **greater strix (use [Weak Manticore](https://2e.aonprd.com/Monsters.aspx?ID=3093) stat block)**, and is leaving to alert Baba Lysaga that outsiders are approaching the swamp.
 If attacked, it attempts to gain elevation until it escapes the players’ range.
 As a sentry and scout, it has no desire to do battle.
 # I4.
 The Ruins of Berez
 ## I4a.
 Approaching the Ruins
 The players’ approach of Berez is largely as described in <span class="citation">Approaching the Ruins (p.
 161)</span>.
 However, revise the descriptive text as follows: